Secular Shrine Theory: Linguistic debate

-It is believed that the Shinto side adopted the Secular Shrine Theory in part because they argued that Shinto is different from Buddhism and Christianity, that is, it is unique to Japan.
-On the contrary, from the Buddhist and Christian sides, the argument was that Shinto is a religion because it has an object of veneration.
+It is believed that followers of Shinto adopted the Secular Shrine Theory in part because they argued that Shinto is different from Buddhism and Christianity; that is, it is unique to Japan.
+On the contrary, from Buddhist and Christian perspectives, the argument was that Shinto is a religion because it has an object of veneration.

-Of course, during that time, the religious and non-religious nature of Shinto shrines was debated not as a legal issue but purely as a matter of religious studies.
-However, it never became a social or political issue that could move public opinion, because it was a debate within the realm of universities and academia, and never developed into a political movement.
+During that time, the religious and non-religious nature of Shinto shrines was debated not as a legal issue but purely as a matter of religious studies.
+However, it never became a social or political issue that could move public opinion, because it was a debate within academia, and never developed into a political movement.

-That said, there are modern objections to this, and P. Burger, in The Sacred Canopy.
+Peter L. Berger in The Sacred Canopy offers a modern objection to this idea:

 Since religion is a comprehensive phenomenon with diverse, complex, and multifaceted aspects, if we try to define religion by focusing on one aspect of its characteristics, other important aspects will be neglected.
 Therefore, if we take up one aspect of religion as a characteristic, other important aspects will be neglected.
 In this way, the way religion is perceived from a scientific standpoint is also divided into various views.
 Therefore, it should be said that there is still no single definition of religion that has been finally agreed upon by all researchers.